NationalGenomicsInfrastructure/genomics-status/README.md

 The status web app both provides the HTML web interface, and a RESTful api for accessing the data being visualized on the various pages.

+If you've used the `settings.yaml` template above, you should now be able to access the site at `http://localhost:9761/login`

 ## Genomics Status architecture